-2017 is here and with it comes a new perspective and the opportunity to start fresh.
+The start of a new year gives you the opportunity to start fresh.
 After the busy holiday season your restaurant probably needs a little TLC.
 So during the mellow month of January, take some time to go through your venue and clean up and clear out the clutter from last year.

 Here’s a checklist for each area of your restaurant to tackle and what exactly you should clean, replace, and organize for the year ahead.